When car shopping, "out-the-door price" refers to the bottom-dollar price the dealer is willing to accept for the vehicle you want to buy.

 After you negotiate the price of the car itself, taking those other items into account creates the bottom line known as the out-the-door price.
 Understanding this price point can help you get the best car deal.

 What the Out the Door Price Includes

 When you look at the invoice price of the car, you might see an advertising fee, which is a charge the manufacturer imposes on the dealer, and that the dealer charges you.
-That's legitimate, but what some dealers do is tack on an additional charge for an advertising fee, including it in the sales contract as a way of offsetting their own advertising costs.
+That's legitimate, but what some dealers do is tack on an additional fee for an advertising fee, including it in the sales contract as a way of offsetting their advertising costs.
 Challenge this additional charge and ask for it to be removed, or bargain for a lower car purchase price.

-Automakers charge a fee, called a destination charge when they transport new cars from the assembly plant to dealerships.
-The fee appears on the dealer invoice and this is a legitimate fee that car dealers pass this upfront cost to buyers.
+The fee appears on the dealer invoice, and this is a legitimate fee that car dealers pass this upfront cost to buyers.
+However, it's often not noticed in the dealer or manufacturer advertising but put in the fine print.
+Unfortunately, it's not negotiable.

 Vehicle Identification Number Etching

 Etching your new car's vehicle identification number (VIN) into its windows is an excellent anti-theft measure, one that insurers and law enforcement agencies encourage.

 But it's not required.
 So if a dealer has already done it, you're likely in a position to negotiate to have it removed or the fee significantly reduced since it was done without asking.